The Shuttered Room: Production

+Ken Russell was originally attached to direct the film, but was replaced shortly before filming started.
+Television director David Greene made his feature film debut.
+The cast discovered the director had been replaced the day before the shooting started.
+On his first day, Greene instructed the cast to ignore the script and "make this up as we go along", with each actor being responsible for their own dialogue.

 Filming began in April 1966.
-Sam Peckinpah's Straw Dogs (1971) would have many similarities.
+During the filming, Carol Lynley and Oliver Reed briefly became romantically involved.
 Although set in the U.S., the film was shot in England.
 Hollowshore Boatyard and The Shipwright's Arms in Faversham, Kent feature throughout the film, doubling as the town of Dunwich, Massachusetts.
 South Foreland Lighthouse in Dover also features as the exterior of Aunt Agatha's home.
 The film features a large half-brick, half-timber watermill, which is destroyed by fire in the closing scenes.
 The building used was Hardingham Mill on the River Yare in Norfolk.

+Gig Young accepted the role at a reduced salary in exchange for 5% of the profits over $1 million.

+William Devlin's lines were redubbed by an uncredited Donald Sutherland.

+Release

+The film was delayed by the merger between Seven Arts Productions and Warner Bros., remaining unreleased for months while the companies negotiated an agreement; it was eventually released in the UK in summer 1967, followed by a U.S. release in early 1968.
+In some theaters, it was shown as part of a double bill with Jeremy Summers' The Vengeance of Fu Manchu.